 What is Physical Therapy?

-Physical therapy is a healthcare specialty that focuses on the prevention, treatment, and management of movement disorders, injuries, and disabilities.
+Physical therapy, often abbreviated as PT, is a healthcare specialty that focuses on the prevention, treatment, and management of movement disorders, injuries, and disabilities.
 Physical therapists use a combination of manual techniques, exercises, and modalities to help individuals restore function, mobility, and reduce pain.
 The goal of physical therapy is to help individuals regain their independence and improve their quality of life.

 Why is Physical Therapy Important for your Injury?